Counseling and Psychological Services

 Outreach Supervision: Supervision of outreach programming is provided by the permanent staff co-leader of the presentation, by the Coordinator of Outreach Services, and/or a staff person with pertinent expertise.

-Assessment Supervision: Interns choosing the LNEC rotation are provided with 1 hour per week of LNEC assessment supervision, provided by an LNEC staff psychologist.
-Interns who do not choose the LNEC rotation are required to complete two full batteries during the course of the year, and are provided with supervision by LNEC staff psychologists as needed.
+Assessment Supervision: Interns choosing the SDAC rotation are provided with 1 hour per week of SDAC assessment supervision, provided by an SDAC staff psychologist.
+Interns who do not choose the SDAC rotation are required to complete two full batteries during the course of the year, and are provided with supervision by SDAC staff psychologists as needed.

 Supervision of Supervision: Interns are provided with 1.5 hours of supervision for supervision provision in a group format.
 Additionally, interns choosing the summer supervision rotation are provided either 1 hour per week of individual supervision or 1.5 to 2 hours per week of group supervision (depending on the number of interns choosing the rotation).

-Psychodynamic Seminar (1.5 hours weekly): This seminar focuses on contemporary psychodynamic conceptual foundations and applied clinical functions directed toward effective psychotherapy treatment with college-age students.
-The seminar utilizes a developmental training perspective, in which the progressive topics include understanding of self, assessment, conceptualization and intervention in that particular order.
-Theoretical material associated with those topics will emphasize psychological concepts specific to the adolescent developmental stage, contemporary attachment theory, object relations theory and self-psychology.
+Psychodynamic Seminar (1.5 hours weekly): This seminar focuses on contemporary psychodynamic concepts directed toward effective psychotherapy treatment with college-age students.
+The seminar addresses progressive topics include understanding of self, assessment, conceptualization and intervention in that particular order.
+Emphasis is on concepts specific to the adolescent developmental stage, contemporary attachment theory, object relations theory and self-psychology.
 Issues of similarity and difference, as well as ethical challenges are also discussed.
+Discussion of all theoretical material is case based.

 Brief Psychotherapy Workshop (1st four weeks, 2 hours daily): This intensive workshop addresses the application of relational models of brief psychotherapy, with particular attention to rapid yet comprehensive developmental assessment techniques.
 Topics then progressively include brief dynamic formulation, establishment of foci, transference/ countertransference in brief psychotherapy, and termination.
 Concepts and techniques are explored through lecture, discussion, role-plays, use of audio/visual materials and exploration of current staff and intern cases.